jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 This serves as a reminder that `Sequence` is not only an abstract class, but it is meant as a *base* class from which more specific classes can be created.
 I will not go into doing so here.

-## Respect for privacy {#sec-privacy}

-Every part of a Python object can be inspected or modified when the object is in scope.
-There are no truly private attributes.
-But we do have the conventions of naming things that should be treated as private with “_” as the leading character.

-In the class Point, users can change the value of x after the point is created.
-We might not want that.